The Bachelor of Engineering in Mechanical Engineering is a four year degree program that prepares graduates for

 The Mechanical Engineering program at BCIT is for those who are keen in gaining knowledge with both the theoretical and the hands-on, practical skills to become a Mechanical Engineer.
 Knowledge in machine design, control systems, instrumentation, and mechanics are integrated in both a second year and a final year industry project where you showcase your skills.
 The Mechanical Engineering program at BCIT gives you access to:

 Great Faculty – Our faculty are dedicated to teaching.
 Many have extensive engineering, science, and industrial experience to share with students.

-Excellent Labs – Hands-on experience with up-to-date industrial equipment helps you to understand the concepts that you learn in lectures and gives you job-ready, practical skills.
+Excellent Labs – Hands-on experience with up-to-date equipment and software helps you to understand the concepts that you learn in lectures and gives you job-ready, practical skills.

-Fantastic Career Choices – The multidisciplinary training and education that you’ll receive prepares you for a leadership role in the design and creation of innovative mechanical products for a variety of applications As a graduate of this program, you can expect to obtain a position as an Engineer in Training (EIT) and you can expect to be well employed and respected in you career.
-Our students have obtained positions as far away as the Ivory Coast.
-Engineers and Geoscientists of BC (EGBC) does a salary survey every second year that can provide you with an idea of salary levels for engineers at different levels of responsibility as you progress through your career.
+Fantastic Career Choices – The multidisciplinary training and education that you’ll receive prepares you for a leadership role in the design and creation of innovative mechanical products for a variety of applications As a graduate of this program, you can expect to obtain a position as an Engineer in Training (EIT) and you can expect to be well employed and respected in your career.
+See WorkBC’s Mechanical Engineering page on more information on careers and earnings.

 Find out more about getting started in the program!